Brian Wiebe – Owner and Editor-in-Chief, @Brian_Wiebe

 Eric has been a hockey fan for his entire life, following it from junior B to the NHL to former Chilliwack Chiefs players in Europe and coaching.
 He’s watched the Chiefs for 22 years.
 Before he came on board with the BCHLNetwork, he was the Chiefs’ mascot for two seasons, the first as Chief Wannawin and the second as the very first Belle.
 He was part of the team that won the 2018 national championship.
 In his spare time, Eric draws and plays darts.

 Chris has been involved in the game of hockey his entire life, from playing, to coaching, to officiating junior hockey.
 He is now taking a step back and expressing my passion for the game through sports writing, where he looks forward to doing great things with the BCHLNetwork team!

-Paul Figler – Co-founder and CEO, @Paul_Figler
+Paul Figler – Co-founder, @Paul_Figler

 Paul has been involved with hockey since he could put skates on his feet.
 The Western Hockey League became a passion for him when he moved to Red Deer in 2012.
 DUBNetwork is one of many passion projects Paul has, he’s currently working on his degree in Business Management.